 Learning German in a few short weeks is impossible, unless you’re already multi-lingual and have a knack for foreign languages.
 It’s important to be realistic – and for your chosen school to be, too.
 German in its true form can’t be mastered quickly – it is a process and there is no shortcut.

 Elite language schools will offer courses that fit around your work or personal life, whether you want to embark on an intensive full-time course or an evening class two or three times a week.
 If you’re in a hurry to start mastering these famous German compounded words, or if you struggle with group settings, look into the option of private classes.
 If you’re a great fit for the position but your German conversation stops at “Guten Tag”, your employer may even pay for the crash course – check with your HR department.

 Learning German takes work on both parts: yours and the teacher’s.
 Your eagerness to progress, even through the unavoidable hurdles and plateaus, makes a huge difference.
 The end-game is worth it: your new language skills will benefit you on a day to day basis and throughout your career.
 Studies have even shown that becoming bilingual makes your brain more flexible and could ward off Alzheimer!

 Language qualifications in Germany

-Qualifications in the German language are based on the framework of a recognised European Language Classification, and you should choose a school that offers examinations that result in a TestDaf, DSH, Goethe or Telc-Test certificate.
+Qualifications in the German language are based on the framework of a recognized European Language Classification, and you should choose a school that offers examinations that result in a TestDaf, DSH, Goethe or Telc-Test certificate.

 Your school should offer courses in German as a Foreign Language at all levels of difficulty, from the basic comprehension and conversational language found in level A1 through to mastery of the language at level C2.